-Breastmilk and/or Infant Formula:
+Breastmilk and Formula

-- Breastmilk or iron-fortified infant formula, or portions of both, must be served to infants birth through 11 months of age. - Breastmilk is recommended in place of formula from birth through 11 months. - For some breastfed infants who regularly consume less than the minimum amount of breastmilk per feeding, a serving of less than the minimum amount of breastmilk may be offered.
-Additional breastmilk must be offered at a later time if the infant will consume more. - Infant formula must be iron-fortified.
-Facilities must offer at least two infant formulas; one milkbased and one soy-based (Refer to the CCFP Approved Formula List). - When a parent or guardian chooses to provide breastmilk or iron-fortified infant formula and the infant is consuming solid foods, the institution or facility must supply all other required meal components in order for the meal to be reimbursable. - Meals in which a mother directly breastfeeds her infant at the institution or facility are eligible for reimbursement.
+- Breastmilk, iron-fortified infant formula, or portions of both, must be served to infants birth through 11 months of age. - Breastmilk is recommended in place of formula from birth through 11 months. - · Breastmilk is creditable for children of any age. - Some breastfed infants consume less than the minimum amount of breastmilk per feeding.
+A meal containing less than the minimum amount of breastmilk may still be claimed as long as additional breastmilk is offered at a later time. - Infant formula must be iron-fortified.
+Facilities must offer at least one infant formula.
+It is strongly encouraged to offer two; one milk-based and one soy-based. - If an infant is not yet ready for solids, then a meal containing only breastmilk or formula is creditable, regardless of whether the parent or provider provides it. - When a parent or guardian chooses to provide breastmilk or iron-fortified infant formula and the infant is consuming solid foods, the institution or facility must supply all other required meal components in order for the meal to be reimbursable. - Meals in which a mother directly breastfeeds her infant at the institution or facility are eligible for reimbursement.